Poplar Forest

-Poplar Forest is a plantation and plantation house in Forest, Bedford County, Virginia.
-Founding Father and third U.S. president Thomas Jefferson designed the plantation, and used the property as both a private retreat and a revenue-generating plantation.
-Jefferson inherited the property in 1773 and began designing and working on the plantation in 1806.
+Poplar Forest is a plantation and retreat home in Forest, Virginia, United States, that belonged to Thomas Jefferson, Founding Father and third U.S. president.
+Jefferson inherited the property in 1773 and began designing and working on his retreat home in 1806.
 While Jefferson is the most famous individual associated with the property, it had several owners before being purchased for restoration, preservation, and exhibition in 1984.

-Poplar Forest was designated as a National Historic Landmark in 1971 and is presently operated as a historic house museum by the nonprofit Corporation for Jefferson's Poplar Forest.
+Poplar Forest was designated as a National Historic Landmark in 1971 and is now operated as a historic house museum by the nonprofit Corporation for Jefferson's Poplar Forest.
 The corporation is also responsible for the ongoing archaeological study and restoration work at the property.
+The Corporation celebrated the completed restoration of Jefferson's villa retreat in April 2023.